AstraBert/PhiQwenSTEM/README.md

 - Engineering
 - Classical Mechanics

-The data comes from the HuggingFace dataset [EricLu/SCP-116K](https://huggingface.co/datasets/EricLu/SCP-116K), made by more than 116,000 STEM-related questions accompanied by the ground truth answer, [`QwQ-32B-preview`](https://huggingface.co/Qwen/QwQ-32B-Preview) reasoning and solution and `o1` reasoning and solution: we selected, from this dataset, questions (from most represented fields in the dataset) in which reasoning by `QwQ-32B-preview` produced the correct answer.
+The data comes from the HuggingFace dataset [EricLu/SCP-116K](https://huggingface.co/datasets/EricLu/SCP-116K), made by more than 116,000 STEM-related questions accompanied by the ground truth answer, [`QwQ-32B-preview`](https://huggingface.co/Qwen/QwQ-32B-Preview) reasoning and solution and `o1` reasoning and solution: we selected questions (from the most represented domains in the dataset) in which reasoning by `QwQ-32B-preview` produced the correct answer.

-Dense embeddings are obtained using the static text encoder [`tomaarsen/static-retrieval-mrl-en-v1`](https://huggingface.co/tomaarsen/static-retrieval-mrl-en-v1), while sparse embeddings are generated with [`Qdrant/bm25`](https://huggingface.co/Qdrant/bm25).
+Dense embeddings are obtained using the static text encoder [`tomaarsen/static-retrieval-mrl-en-v1`](https://huggingface.co/tomaarsen/static-retrieval-mrl-en-v1) (embedding size is truncated to 384), while sparse embeddings are generated with [`Qdrant/bm25`](https://huggingface.co/Qdrant/bm25).
 To speed up retrieval, the medical vector database leverages [binary quantization](https://qdrant.tech/articles/binary-quantization/).

 When a user asks a medical question:
 1. The backend first checks for similar questions in the semantic cache using [`modernbert-embed-base`](https://huggingface.co/nomic-ai/modernbert-embed-base).
 If a match is found, the corresponding answer is returned.
 2. If no significant match is found, it prompts [`Phi-3.5-mini-instruct`](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) (served on HuggingFace Inference API) to produce a question for searching the vector database.
 3. The optimized question prompts a hybrid search within the medical vector database.
-The top 5 ranking matches for both sparse and dense vectors are retrieved and re-scored by `modernbert-embed-base`.
+The top 2 ranking matches for both sparse and dense vectors are retrieved and re-scored by `modernbert-embed-base`.
 4. The top-ranking retrieved match (after re-scoring) is retained, and `QwQ-32B-preview`-generating reasoning (from the match payload) is passed on as a "reasoning" context.
-5. `Phi-3.5-mini-instruct` is prompted to produce an answer based on the reasoning, generating its answer.
+5. `Phi-3.5-mini-instruct` is prompted to produce an answer based on the reasoning.

 > [!NOTE]
 > `Phi-3.5-mini-instruct` is instructed to assess if the reasoning and the answer provided are valid, relevant to the user's question, and correct.
 It is also instructed to output an "I don't know" answer when the question is ambiguous and the solution is not completely clear.